 The College is the beneficiary of trusts, annuities, and pooled income funds.
 The College's interest in these split-interest agreements is reported as a contribution in the year received and is calculated as the difference between the fair value of the assets contributed to the College and the estimated liability to the beneficiary.
 This liability is computed using actuarially determined rates and is adjusted annually.
-For the year ended June 30, 2012, the discount rates used to value split-interest agreements ranged between 1.6% and 8.8%.
+For the years ended June 30, 2013 and 2012, the discount rates used to value split-interest agreements ranged between 1.2% and 8.8% and 1.6% and 8.8%, respectively.
 The assets held by the College under these arrangements are recorded at fair value as determined by quoted market price and are included as a component of investments in the accompanying financial statements.